mostafavtp/cs_projs/DataOnImage/README.md

 I save one bit per color.
 One bit in red, one bit in blue and one bit in green.
 So I save 3 bits in each pixel.
 Then to save n bytes of data you need (n * 8 / 3 + header_data) Pixels.
 For example to save 1MB data, you need more than (1 * 1024 * 1024 * 8 / 3) pixels, aproximately 2.8 Mpixel image.

-The result image quality is good and the changes is not perceptible.
+The result image quality is good and the changes are not perceptible.

 It is simple to use: